 The state’s current approach to gambling indicates a certain level of comfort with the idea.
 In some states, gambling is treated as a vice that should be fought every step of the way.
 Oregon, on the other hand, has already proven that it doesn’t have any sort of innate aversion to gaming in any form.

-Oregon is open to most forms of online betting apart from casino games and poker.
+Oregon is open to a couple of forms of online betting.
 Any betting site that you see listed in this section is legally authorized to accept residents from Oregon.
-State gaming laws very clearly outlaw “unlawful” internet gambling but that does not include certain forms of gaming expressly authorized by the state.
+State gaming laws very clearly outlaw “unlawful” internet gambling but that does not include certain forms of gaming expressly authorized by the state: